- Help with research in general

 - Many of the databases we make available to our students include peer-reviewed journals.
 See the list of all scholarly journal databases or choose ones that specialize in your discipline.

-- If you have a citation and want to know if you can access the full-text of the article through one of the FIT Library's databases (or to see if we have a print copy of the magazine/newspaper/journal), use the Journal Finder.
+- If you have a citation and want to know if you can access the full-text of the article through one of the FIT Library's databases (or to see if we have a print copy of the magazine/newspaper/journal), use Journal Search.

 - If we don't have the item, you can request it through ILL (InterLibrary Loan) or visit another library that has it